hydephp/hydephp.com/_posts/introducing-images.md

 date: 2022-04-11 14:57
 ---

+>warning Heads up!
+This article is quite old.
+Take a look at the official documentation for the latest information.

 The v0.10.0 release introduces featured images for blog posts.

 Add images to your posts by setting the `image` in the front matter.
 If you pass a string it will be used to find an image in the `_media` directory if the file is local.
 If you supply a full URL starting with `https://` it will be used as-is.